From Cottage Industry to Commercial Enterprise

 - May NOT have previously participated in another incubator or accelerator program

-- Must be able to participate in all activities of the program including training classes, mentorship sessions, product showcase event, etc. Travel may be required for businesses headquartered on the Neighbor Islands.
-Classes will be held from May 1 – July 19, 2023 on Mondays & Wednesdays from 5:30-7:30 P.M.
+- Must be able to participate in all activities of the program including training classes, mentorship sessions, marketplace event, etc. Travel may be required for businesses headquartered on the Neighbor Islands.
+Classes will be held from March 12 – May 23, 2024 on Tuesdays & Thursdays from 5:30-7:30 P.M.

 12-WEEK LEEWARD CC PROGRAM

-Brought to you by the Leeward Community College, Office of Continuing Education and Workforce Development, this 12-week program examines what it takes to become a successful food business entrepreneur.
-Workshop sessions guide participants in how to scale-up a kitchen recipe into a commercial product ready for market.
+Brought to you by the Leeward Community College, Office of Continuing Education and Workforce Development, the 12-week Aina to Makeke course examines what it takes to become a successful food business entrepreneur.
+Weekly classes guide participants in how to scale-up a kitchen recipe into a commercial product ready for market.

 Instructor Christiane Bolosan Yee will be joined by food industry professionals to lead students in how to: